eng-james-o/AirfM/README.md

 ## Coming Features

+- **Multiple airfoil sources**: Load airfoils from multiple sources to create a detailed repository of airfoils.
 - **Airfoil analysis**: Use numerical solvers to perform preliminary analysis on airfoils.
 - **Multiple Airfoil Support**: Load data for multiple airfoils and compare their performance side by side.
 - **Export Objects to CAD**: Provide support to export wings to CAD software rather than only 2D airfoils.